samsonmelvinjay-design/OneTagumVision-DP/DEFENSE_PRESENTATION_SCRIPT.md

 **How These Objectives Work Together:**

 These five objectives are not separate features - they work together as an integrated system.
 For example:
-- When a project is created (Objective 1), it's automatically geolocated and assigned to a zone (Objective 3)
+- When a project is created (Objective 1), it's automatically geolocated and the system provides zone recommendations to help select the appropriate zone (Objective 3)
 - Real-time tracking (Objective 2) enables better collaboration (Objective 5)
 - The data collected enables comprehensive reporting (Objective 4)
 - All of this supports smart urban planning (Objective 3)